stolostron/hypershift-deployment-controller/docs/provision_hypershift_clusters_by_manifestwork.md

       resource: nodepools
 ```

-The `resourceIdentifier` specifies which resource you want feedback from and `jsonPaths` specifies the resource's fields you are interested in.
+The `resourceIdentifier` specifies which resource you want feedback from and `jsonPaths` specifies the resources fields you are interested in.
 Above feedback rules, you can see the entire status of hosted cluster and node pools in the status section of the manifestwork on ACM hub cluster.
 You can also specify more rules to collect other data about the resources from the hosting cluster.
 In this example, there are two nodepools `my-hosted-cluster-nodepool-1` and `my-hosted-cluster-nodepool-2` associated with the hosted cluster so the feedbackRules are specified for each nodepool to collect the status information from both nodepools.

 ```YAML
       resourceMeta: